KUO-Team/.github/profile/README.md

 # KUO
-A team of developers making video games and services.
+A team of indie developers making video games and services.

-Primarily making stuff for the s&box platform.
+Primarily making stuff using [S&Box](https://sbox.game/)